• eTools

 Each fund is managed by a professional fund company, covering different asset classes, regions, and industries, helping you diversify your investments and take advantage of global investment opportunities.

-• Diversified choices: The wide array of asset classes covered by the funds includes money market, global bonds, USD bonds, Asian bonds, Greater China bonds and balanced funds.
-Investments also cover various regions and countries, such as the United States, Europe and Asia, helping to diversify risks and establish a diversified investment portfolio.
+• Diversified choices: The wide array of asset classes covered by the funds includes money market, securities, bonds, and balanced funds.
+Investments also cover various regions and countries, such as the United States, Europe, Asia and Greater China area, helping to diversify risks and establish a diversified investment portfolio.
 You can choose suitable products according to investment objectives, type and risks of different funds.
 Funds also offer diversified currency options.
-In addition to HKD, USD or RMB, some funds provide options for EUR, AUD or CAD for selection.
+In addition to HKD, USD or RMB, some funds provide options for EUR, AUD, JPY or CAD in total of 10 currencies for selection.

 • Regular dividend: Some fund products offer monthly income schemes, distributing cash or share units to the relevant account every month to establish a stable income.